-Current K-State faculty and staff and visiting professors may participate in a student division of any intramural activity or in the faculty/staff division in specific activities.
+Current K-State faculty and staff and visiting professors may participate in any intramural activity.
 K-State faculty and staff are defined as persons appointed by a K-State department and paid through the payroll department at K-State.

-The faculty/staff division of an activity is open to all current and retired K-State faculty and staff, graduate assistants of K-State departments, and full-time employees of K-State departments and their affiliates.
+The faculty/staff division is only offered for Faculty-Staff Golf.
+This division is open to all current and retired K-State faculty and staff, graduate assistants of K-State departments, and full-time employees of K-State departments and their affiliates.

 A faculty or staff member of K-State, who is an advisor or director of a registered K-State club or living organization will be allowed to compete for that respective group.

 Currently enrolled students, faculty, and staff are eligible to play on a co-rec team.

 Non-student spouses may compete in sports where the co-rec division is offered provided that both spouses are participating members of the same team.

 Non-student spouses, faculty, and staff must purchase a membership or guest pass to the Recreation Complex and/or Natatorium for intramural activities held in these areas.
 This membership card must be shown for admittance to the Rec Complex or Natatorium.

 1. A player may compete on only one non-co-rec and one co-rec team in the same sport.
 Individuals who play on two teams in the same division or play under an assumed name are barred from competition in that sport.
 Teams using players deemed ineligible for any reason will have a forfeit recorded against them for that contest.